 Your motorhome has been fitted with a sealed, Absorbed Glass Matt leisure battery which is specially designed for installing on its side and without ventilation.
-The battery or batteries should only be positioned in the appropriate compartment, and be properly secured before travelling.
+The battery should only be positioned in the compartment under the driver's seat, and be properly secured before travelling.